Day 14: Friends

 These Mission Crowns are exchanged at the shop… once you’ve unlocked the feature during story mode.
-As you might recall, we don’t even have access to the shop in story mode at the moment, and since the “Redeem” section in the shop is tied to Mission Mode and to the later Challenges feature, which means that the developers chose not to let you redeem any of your Mission Crowns until Challenges were also unlocked!
+As you might recall, we don’t even have access to the shop in story mode at the moment, and the “Redeem” section in the shop won’t open until we’ve unlocked the later Challenges feature!
 In any events, Mission Crown redemption works like a checklist: you receive prizes from the bottom of the list all the way to the top.
-There’s one prize attached to 1 total crown, another prize to 2, one to 5, and so on, all the way up to 358, same as the title of the game.
+There’s one prize attached to 1 total crown, another prize to 2 total, one to 5, and so on, all the way up to 358, same as the title of the game.

-I’m going to put off discussion of Mission Mode’s major prizes until the post-game, simply so we aren’t gumming up this early post with concepts we won’t yet even understand.
+I’m going to put off discussion of Mission Mode’s major prizes until the post-game, to avoid gumming up this early post with concepts we haven’t introduced.
 Still: if you plan on playing Mission Mode, you should play it alongside the main game, since its low-Crown prizes are meant for the early game, and so on!

 I should say one thing: something that bothers me about Mission Mode is that the game never bothers to let you play as other characters during the main game.
 Mission Mode is prohibitive: enemies are three or four times stronger than the main game, and the game often “skips” and lags – yes, even in solo Mission Mode play!
 A few in-story bonus missions spent controlling other characters would have livened up story mode considerably, especially if they had allowed you to do some real evil things (though that’s not necessary).